PhD, RN, FAAN

 Office of the Dean

-Dr. Dunbar-Jacob is Dean and Distinguished Service Professor of Nursing, as well as professor of Psychology, Epidemiology, and Occupational Therapy at the University of Pittsburgh.
-She has been the dean of the School of Nursing since 2001.
-In addition, she is also advisory professor at the University of Fudan in Shanghai, China, honorary professor of Nursing at Capital Medical University in Beijing, and visiting professor in Nursing at Taipei Medical University in Taipei, Taiwan.
+Dr. Dunbar-Jacob is Dean Emeritus and Distinguished Service Professor of Nursing, as well as professor of Psychology, Epidemiology, and Occupational Therapy at the University of Pittsburgh.
+She was the dean of the School of Nursing from 2001 to 2022.
+She is an advisory professor at the University of Fudan in Shanghai, China, honorary professor of Nursing at Capital Medical University in Beijing, and visiting professor in Nursing at Taipei Medical University in Taipei, Taiwan.

 Dr. Dunbar-Jacob received her bachelor’s degree in nursing from Florida State University, her Master of Science in psychiatric nursing with a post-master certificate in child psychiatric nursing at the University of California San Francisco, and her PhD in counseling psychology, focusing on health psychology, at Stanford University.
 She is both a registered nurse and a licensed psychologist.